cadnza/max-llm-book/book/src/step_11.md

 ## Understanding the projection

 The language model head performs a simple linear projection using MAX's [`Linear`](https://docs.modular.com/max/api/python/nn/module_v3#max.nn.module_v3.Linear) layer.
-It maps each 768-dimensional hidden state to 50,257 scores - one per vocabulary token.
+It maps each 768-dimensional hidden state to 50,257 scores, one per vocabulary token.

 The layer uses `bias=False`, meaning it only has weights and no bias vector.
 This saves 50,257 parameters (about 0.4% of model size).
 The bias provides little benefit because the layer normalization before the LM head already centers the activations.
 Adding a constant bias to all logits wouldn't change the relative probabilities after softmax.

-The output is called "logits" - raw scores before applying softmax.
+The output is called "logits," which are raw scores before applying softmax.
 Logits can be any real number.
 During text generation (Step 12), you'll convert logits to probabilities with softmax.
 Working with logits directly enables techniques like temperature scaling and top-k sampling.

 ## Understanding the complete model